Double Barrel Aging: Why Two Barrels Are Better

 To get the most out of your tasting, start with a clean glass designed for whiskey, like a Glencairn, which helps concentrate the aromas.
 Pour a small amount and let it sit for a few minutes to breathe.
 If the proof is high, don’t be afraid to add a single drop of room-temperature water.
 This can help open up the whiskey, softening the alcohol burn and allowing more subtle flavors and aromas to come forward.
 Most importantly, take your time.
 There’s no rush.
 The goal is to savor the craftsmanship and the rich history that our whiskeys represent, one sip at a time.

-The Future of Double Barrel Whiskey
+Tips for Buying Double Barrel Whiskey

 Double barrel aging is more than just a passing trend; it’s a technique that’s constantly evolving.
 As distillers and whiskey lovers look for deeper, more interesting flavors, the craft of finishing whiskey in a second barrel is leading to some incredible new spirits.
 Here’s a look at what’s next for this exciting process.